dejan2609/tutorial-swarm-storm/README.md

 ### Setup the Storm Cluster

 Now that Swarm is running, you will create an overlay network that spans all Swarm nodes and then spin up several containers for the individual Storm components.
-The Nimbus and the UI will be hosted on the manager node, whereas the supervisors (i.e. Storm workers) will be scattered across all nodes in the Swarm cluster.
+The Nimbus and the UI will be hosted on the manager node, whereas the supervisors (i.e. Storm workers) will be scattered across all nodes in the Swarm cluster, one per server.

 1. First, create the overlay network `stormnet` like this